2019 Contributing, Primary & Intermediate Conferences – Program

 The below program was presented in April 2019 at our Contributing, Primary and Intermediate Conferences.
 In 2020 the program will be refreshed with new topics.
 If you are interested in any topics that we have presented below from the 2019 program, please visit our Resources page.

 All sessions include main presentations, interactive activities, discussions, leadership games and entertainment.
 Below are the Topics ONLY.

 Sessions are updated every year so that students can attend numerous years if desired.

 |8.45am||Doors Open for All Schools|

-Student leaders often repeat the activities that they have seen at their own school in the past.
-Sometimes this is effective, yet other times it means that nothing new is achieved.
-This practical workshop will introduce students to dozens of simple ideas that other schools have implemented to transform their school and community.
+The third destination on the people pathway is for a team to influence the culture of their school.
+Student leaders often repeat the activities that they have seen at their own school in the past, limiting the difference they are able to make.
+This practical workshop will introduce students to dozens of ideas which are part of the culture at other schools.
 Activities during this session will enable students to have discussions with other schools to share experiences and generate new ideas together.

 Q&A With GRIP Leadership Team

 (GRIP Leadership reserves the right to make changes to the program in order to make improvements to this conference.)